The Exaggerated Death of Ultra Boy: The Return of Superboy

 The implosion of the Molecule Master restores Superboy to normal.
 As Phantom Girl leads her teammates through trans-dimensional space back toward Earth, Dawnstar senses a familiar presence.
 Using her tracking powers, she locates Ultra Boy—alive but immobilized by a strange aura.
 He explains that the explosion of the pirates' power crystal propelled him backward in time, in a ghost-like state.
 Travelling back to 20th-century Smallville, he tried to enlist Superboy's help, but unintentionally superimposed his memories over those of Superboy.
 He tried to use the A-bomb test to break free, but only succeeded in further scrambling their memories.
-Upon travelling back to his own century, Saturn Girl's hypno-pathic command over Superboy asserted itself, subconsciously forcing him to create the Reflecto identity.
+Upon travelling back to his own century, Saturn Girl's psychic command over Superboy asserted itself, subconsciously forcing him to create the Reflecto identity.

 Using nearby radioactive rock, Superboy frees Ultra Boy.
 Meanwhile, Lana uses her Bio-Ring to become Insect Queen and attempts to free the jailed Legionnaires.
 Just as the military is about to defeat her, Superboy's group arrives and frees their teammates.
 The heroes travel to Bgztl, from which Superboy and Ultra Boy bypass the Trapper's Iron Curtain and return the group to their own era.
 They attack the Trapper in his Citadel and defeat him—for the time being.
-Saturn Girl mentally erases Superboy's knowledge of the circumstances surrounding his parents' deaths, and he returns to his time period, where he plans to explain things to the President of the United States and obtain a pardon.
+(Note: Subsequently, it is revealed that the Time Trapper who battled the Legion in this incident was an imposter. – Legionnaires 3 #1 (February 1986)) Saturn Girl mentally erases Superboy's knowledge of the circumstances surrounding his parents' deaths, and he returns to his time period, where he plans to explain things to the President of the United States and obtain a pardon.
 The Legion converts the Ultra Boy statue into a Reflecto statue, making Ultra Boy the only living Legionnaire enshrined in the team's hall of deceased heroes.
+(Note: The Reflecto statue first appeared in the "Adult Legion" story in Adventure Comics #354 (March 1967), which foreshadowed Reflecto's "death" at the hands of the Molecule Master.)
 Thrilled to be reunited, he and Phantom Girl go on leave for a few days.